Badjelly's Bad Christmas: Scene I – And arrive at Grandad's House

-The children arrive at Grandad's house, and are greeted with a very frosty reception by a woman called Barbara Jelly, who doesn't allow them into the house.
+The children arrive at Grandad's house, and are given a frosty reception by a woman called Barbara Jelly, who doesn't allow them into the house.
 Then they distract her, and go into the house.
 They find Grandad doing a jigsaw puzzle.
 This confuses them, as Grandad had never liked jigsaw puzzles, much preferring to skateboard in the garden.
 They learn that Barbara Jelly and Grandad are boyfriend and girlfriend.
 The couple met on holiday in Scarborough.
 Laura then asked how long they'd been together, to which Grandad replies "Oh, well, it's early days".
 This is followed by the song "It's Early Days", in which Grandad proclaims his love for Barbara Jelly, while Barbara Jelly tries to maim him, and on one occasion, Kate, which she disguises as dancing.
 At the end of the song they attempt to kiss, but they're interrupted by Kate asking if Grandad will show her his magic baubles.
 The "magic baubles" are 5 baubles which each hold a figurine of one of the characters in Grandad's imaginary world.

 Grandad goes through all the baubles in turn, explaining what each one represents.
 The baubles are: